What is Producer Accelerator?

 Producer Accelerator is Short Circuit’s course aimed at Scotland-based producers at the start of their careers who are looking to take that next step into the industry but may need support in furthering their knowledge of the screen sector or expanding their skillset.

 Short Circuit is looking to build a complimentary group of participants from a range of backgrounds and skills who may have previously produced low/no budget short films.
-Applications are encouraged from practitioners working in other mediums such as television, theatre and other forms of visual and/or performing arts.
+Applications are encouraged from those that have a passion for bringing stories to the screen and are looking to make the transition to fiction from documentary or experimental film, as well as practitioners working in other mediums such as television, theatre and other forms of visual and/or performing arts.

-Successful applicants will learn the fundamentals of producing including developing a unique creative identity; working with writers and directors; managing talent relationships; budgeting and financing; legal and distribution; and the lifecycle of a project from inception, through to physical production and delivery.
+Successful applicants will learn the fundamentals of producing including understanding the development process; working with writers and directors; managing talent relationships; budgeting and financing; legal and distribution; and the lifecycle of a project from inception, through to physical production and delivery.
 The training days will be compulsory for the selected participants and will take place entirely online.

 Applicants will finish the programme ideally positioned to produce projects that are funded through Short Circuit’s Sharp Shorts scheme.